urgdog/anchoraccord/about.md

 across hundreds of thousands of devices and millions of subscribers.

 Infrastructure strategist.
 Automation obsessive.
-Deeply allergic to performative operations.
+Relentless about reducing noise and operational flailing.

-Uses automation, networking, and systems to grease the wheels of organizations.
+Designs systems that stay out of their own way; even under pressure.

 ---